siddzoha/StudentList2/README.md

-Hi guys, this is my first commit in my first git repository
+Hi guys, this is my second commit in my second git repository